Best Survival Backpacks in 2022

 Backpacks run the gamut from the fairly useless to the ultra-durable, ultra-functional backpacks people take with them to climb the world’s highest peaks.
-Today, however we’re going to take a look at one particular type of backpack that doesn’t always get a lot of press: the survival backpack.
+Today, however, we’re going to take a look at one particular type of backpack that doesn’t always get a lot of press: the survival backpack.
 Survival is a pretty broad topic so we’re going to narrow it down a bit.
-For the purposes of this review guide we’re defining a survival backpack as one that will allow you to carry at least 3 full days of essential supplies.
-The point being that if push came to shove, either due to natural disaster or because you got caught in a wild winter storm in the mountains, you’d be able to survive solely on what’s in your backpack.
+For the purposes of this best survival backpacks review guide, we’re defining a survival backpack as one that will allow you to carry at least 3 full days of essential supplies.
+The point is that if push came to shove, either due to a natural disaster or because you got caught in a wild winter storm in the mountains, you’d be able to survive solely on what’s in your backpack.

 The Best Survival Backpack